 The original Chevy pump motor has a life expectancy of about 15-20 years.
-Running the vehicle out of fuel, which will actually run the pump in a dry state can shorten the expected life span and reduce the operating pressure considerably.
+Running the vehicle out of fuel, which will actually run the pump in a dry state can shorten the expected life span.

 When you buy the replacement parts from Delco, which is what I do for my customers and also recommend to driveway mechanics, they will sell you a complete tank module.
 This factory replacement unit also includes the fuel level gauge sender, hanger assembly and tank filter sometimes called the sock.